Siem Reap is Cambodia’s unforgettable gateway to Angkor Wat: Explore ancient temples, vibrant markets, rich culture and local cuisine

 3. Tranquil and clean

-4. Enjoy a Pleasant Climate and Ideal Travel Period
+4. Pleasant Climate and Ideal Travel Period

 5. Discover Nature at Tonle Sap